 If you come to my home, I will serve you tea brewed in an old heirloom pot passed down over the years, and poured into small, clear cups to show off its color — the tea should be an amber-red.
 If you like, add a fresh mint leaf to each cup.

 The tea is meant to be savored, and the small cups are intended to be refilled over and over again until the pot is finished.
-Enjoy the tea with a little dessert like ghorayebah (bite-size butter cookies), or a piece of honey cake, or creamy mahalabia, a Middle Eastern-style milk pudding made with rose water.
+Enjoy the tea with a little dessert like ghorayebah (bite-size butter cookies), a piece of honey cake, or creamy mahalabia, a Middle Eastern-style milk pudding made with rose water.

 The Mediterranean Dish Cookbook